-Turner was born April 6th 1883 at a house called 'Artists Mount' in Wortley - the next
+Turner was born in 1883 at a house called 'Artists Mount' in Wortley - the next

 village toward Leeds.
-He was educated at the local school on Cross Lane in Farnley but had to
+He was educated at the local school in Wortley but had to

-Later he went to work at a small bank in Leeds but
+leave when he was fourteen years old.
+He went to work at a small bank in Leeds but

 had the foresight to go to night school to learn accounting.
 Eventually the